inducer/loopy/doc/tutorial.rst

     kernel_launch : { 1 }
     <BLANKLINE>

-Based on the kernel code printed above, we would expect each thread to encounter 50x10x2 barriers, which matches the result from :func:`loopy.get_synchronization_map`.
+Based on the kernel code printed above, we would expect each work-item to encounter 50x10x2 barriers, which matches the result from :func:`loopy.get_synchronization_map`.
 In this case, the number of barriers does not depend on any inames, so we can pass an empty dictionary to